DrSensor/rs-jest/.github/CONTRIBUTING.md

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs, we ask that you to provide a minimal reproduction scenario (github repo or failing test case).
 Having a live, reproducible scenario gives us a wealth of important information without going back & forth to you with additional questions like:

-- version of rollup used
+- version of jest used
-- version of the loader / plugin you are creating a bug report for
+- version of the rs-jest you are using
-- the use-case that fails
+- the use-case that fails (if possible and not become a burden for you 😉)

 A minimal reproduce scenario allows us to quickly confirm a bug (or point out config problems) as well as confirm that we are fixing the right problem.